gfruleux/aoe2de_rms_genobj_parser/README.rst

 .. code-block:: python

   from aoe2de_rms_gen_obj_parser import GeneratingObjectsParser
-  # We instantiate the GeneratingObjectsParser with 2 of the 5 arguments (both are mandatory paths)
+  # We instantiate the GeneratingObjectsParser
   parser = GeneratingObjectsParser("Path/to/GeneratingObjects.inc", "Path/to/SomeRandomMapScript.rms")

   # We must run the parsers each time an attribute is set, in order to update them